By Todd Walls, Chief Innovations Officer

 Crisis Creates Opportunity

-For answers to these questions across all industries, there are automated analytics tools that use data collected from billions of mobile device signals to help analyze and compare locations.
+For answers to these questions across all industries, there are automated analytics tools that use de-identified customer behavioral data.

-To illustrate how these tools can be used for a restaurant chain, I analyzed 14 recently closed Steak ‘n Shake locations by tracking foot traffic at each location.
+To illustrate how these tools can be used for a restaurant chain, I analyzed 14 recently closed Steak ‘n Shake locations by tracking behavioral data at each location.
 By using the data I received, I was able to tackle the following critical questions about the Steak ‘n Shake locations to determine if these locations might present good opportunities for another restaurant brand.

 Q1).
 Is there something odd about the trade areas of the closed locations?